Integrating AI software configurations in your homelab

 • DMZ VLAN for public-facing services.

-Configure DHCP reservations for hostnames used by automation and CI.
-Example netplan snippet for a static host IP on Ubuntu:
+Use DHCP reservations for hostnames used by automation and CI.
+A static host IP on Ubuntu can look like this:

 network: